Clemapfel/jluna/docs/installation.md

 This will have cloned the jluna git repository into the folder `Desktop/jluna`.

-> **Tip**: If you are using an IDE like VisualStudio, Atom, or CLion and your compilers are up-to-date, simply create a new project by cloning jluna, then have your IDE automatically configure, build and link jluna for you.
-If this fails for whatever reason, continue onto manual installation below instead
+> **Tip**: If you are using an IDE like VisualStudio, Atom, or CLion and your compilers are up-to-date, simply create a new project by cloning jluna, then have your IDE automatically configure, build, and install jluna for you.
+If this fails for whatever reason and you're unable to solve it in your IDE, continue onto manual installation below instead

 ### Configure CMake